imitablerabbit/regex-highlighter/README.md

 If any new functions have been added or an important change has been made to the structure of the code, please make sure to build the documentation again.
 This can be done by running JSDoc on the src folder.
 More specifically run this from a terminal `"node_modules/.bin/jsdoc" --readme DOCS.md src -r -d docs`

-## To Do:
+## To Do

+- Add a build script to generate the files in the build directory.
 - Add more tests for each of the different regexes
   - java
   - json
   - PHP
   - python
 - Write DOCS.md to fully document this project
 - Write documentation for each of the different languages that are currently supported.

 ## Change Log:

+- Added a list of languages supported in the readme.
 - Added better testing
   - c++
   - haskell
   - javascript
 - Change the json to use an array instead of keys for order preservation
 - Add name property to type
 - Moved to prototype class structure